Nancy Weshkoff, RYT, and Owner of Moonflower Yoga Inc.

 Nancy is a baby boomer who discovered yoga over 15 years ago, and it changed her life.
 Working at that time in a very stressful executive position in corporate America, she realized that her yoga practice enabled her to de-stress and better cope with life’s challenges while building strength and flexibility.
 Her love affair with yoga continues every single day, and she brings that dedication to Moonflower Yoga.

 Nancy built Moonflower Yoga so that everyone can enjoy yoga and work towards a healthier lifestyle.
 Nancy further explains Moonflower’s underlying philosophy and mission: “Over the years, it has been so disheartening to me to see people, especially those who are baby boomers, be afraid to try a yoga class because they’re intimidated.
 As a fellow baby boomer, I understand how your body is different at this point in your life and you might need a gentler practice.
 I wanted to create Moonflower Yoga so that people of ALL ages and fitness levels can have an enjoyable yoga practice with a wide variety of classes.
-Moonflower Yoga has a team of very special teachers who are dedicated to provide you with a great experience in a small class setting with personal attention.
+Yoga is a wonderful way to help you remain flexible, become stronger, and gain balance, and Moonflower Yoga’s small-class setting enables us to pay close attention to you.
+Moonflower Yoga has a team of very special teachers who are dedicated to provide you with a great yoga experience.
 I’ve also met so many wonderful friends through my years of practice.
 I’d love you to come and try a class, meet new people, and have fun while getting stronger.
-And you can learn new things in the class, as well as the Friday workshops on a variety of topics.”
+In addition to our great yoga classes, you can learn new things in our engaging and interesting workshops on a variety of topics held on Friday evenings or weekend afternoons.
+I also launched the Moonflower Yoga Book Club which is a great way to have some lively conversation while enjoying home-baked goodies.”

 Nancy is a Yoga Alliance Registered Yoga Teacher and received her yoga teacher training certification at the Little Yoga House in NY.
 She has also studied “Yoga as Medicine” at the Kripalu Institute in Massachusetts and attends various continuing education programs.
 Nancy is a member of the Long Island Yoga Association and the Bellmore Chamber of Commerce.